-- Poison Ivy, Oak, and Sumac– Using a bonfire to remove these plants from your yard is risky.
-The irritating oil found in Poison Ivy, Oak, and Sumac plants emits fumes into the atmosphere.
-Some persons get significant lung discomfort and allergic reactions as a result of these emissions.
+- Poison Ivy, Oak, and Sumac– Using a bonfire to remove these plants from your yard are risky.
+The irritating oil in Poison Ivy, Oak, and Sumac plants emit fumes into the atmosphere.
+Some persons get significant lung discomfort and allergic reactions due to these emissions.

 - Trash – Trash is one of the most dangerous commodities to burn in your community.
 Trash burning emits pollutants into the air and produces a lot of smoke.
 It is against the law to burn trash.

-- Branches with Green Leaves– The wetness in green branches and plant life does not make for excellent fuel.
-They produce a lot of smoke, which soon fills up your yard and your neighbor’s yard.
+- Branches with Green Leaves– The wetness in green branches and plant life does not produce excellent fuel.
+They produce a lot of smoke, soon filling up your yard and your neighbor’s yard.

 What can you burn?

 In most counties, the only permitted firewood to burn is clean, dry wood that has been split.
 Here are a few examples of approved and safe to burn firewood: